Coronavirus and Business: How To Market on a Budget and Stay Afloat During the Pandemic

 9. Start Working Through Your Digital To-Do List

 Dealing with coronavirus and business does not mean the latter automatically comes to a complete halt.
 However, without in-person meetings, a commute or even the need to get dressed in the morning, your schedule likely has much more time for you to tackle those to-do’s you’ve let fall through the cracks.

 Use this time to pay particular attention to your digital to-do’s.

 Though we’ve mentioned a few of them in this post – including performing a content audit, upping your SEO efforts and updating your website – there are likely dozens of things you can address while working remotely.
 All of these would qualify as economic marketing strategies you should be focusing on.

 For instance, you may want to reach out to a conversion rate optimization specialist to ensure all your CTAs are yielding the maximum possible return.

 Go through your website and sniff out unnatural links, broken links and link building opportunities.

 Research new keywords, update your social profiles, create profiles on relevant sites and start an email newsletter campaign.

 10. Be Deliberate in Your Coronavirus Marketing

-In the almost four months since COVID-19 first made headlines, the world has been characterized by panic and mass hysteria.
+In the months since COVID-19 first made headlines, the world has been characterized by panic and mass hysteria.
 These emotions have caused many people to act without much thought or consideration for themselves or others.